All Projects

 splitting a visual measure of the right stiffness/plasticity combination.

 Texture: Yixing clay is said to be relatively coarse-grained.
 This statement is misleading.
-First, it is actually fine-grained but having a significant percentage of coarse grains within.
+First, it is actually fine-grained but has a significant percentage of coarse grains within.
 Second, these are not “grains” in the traditional sense, being sand or

 grog particles.
 Rather, they are just coarse clay, the same clay.
 They break down into smaller pieces if enough pressure is applied (making burnishing possible).
 For this reason, the burnishing persists through firing because the coarse particles shrink with the rest of the clay.
 The behavior is not perfect, producing the visual graininess in the fired surface (but without feeling that way).
 The softness of the particles enables another property: The artists can break the particles down to just the right degree when making slip (using a stick on a stone board).